Independent forex education Free professional tools Unbiased broker reviews

 Leverage on Indices Up to 1:200 Up to 1:100

-⚠️ Extreme Leverage Warning: FBS's maximum leverage of 1:3000 is among the highest in the industry and carries extreme risk.
-At 1:3000, a move of just 0.03% against your position would wipe out your entire margin.
-XM's 1:1000 is already very generous and more than sufficient for any responsible trading strategy.
+⚠️ Extreme Leverage Warning: FBS's maximum leverage of up to 1:3000 is among the highest in the industry and carries extreme risk.
+XM's up-to-1:1000 cap is already very high where available.
 Higher leverage does not mean higher profits — it means higher risk of total account loss.
 We strongly recommend traders use leverage below 1:200 regardless of the broker's maximum.

 Verdict on leverage: FBS offers higher maximum leverage, but this is a risk factor rather than an advantage for most traders.
-XM's 1:1000 provides ample flexibility.
-XM offers significantly better leverage on crypto CFDs (1:250 vs 1:5).
+XM's up-to-1:1000 cap provides ample flexibility where eligible.

 Account Types#